 When the market pulls back, there's usually a large volatility expansion.
-As a result, your existing options will likely end up showing a loss.
+As a result, your existing options will likely show a loss.

-For example, if you sold a position last week, when the VIX was trading at 15, and then the VIX increases to 30, then your position that you sold previously will show a large loss even if the current market price of the stock is far away from the strike price of the option...
+For example, if you sold a position when the VIX was trading at 15, and then the VIX increases to 30, then the position that you sold previously will show a large loss even if the current market price of the stock is far away from the strike price of the option.

 The volatility component during a large downtrend is likely going to be one of your biggest enemies.

-It’s not necessarily the “in the money” positions that cause option sellers to lose money, but more so the volatility expansion that causes an increase in option prices which will reduce your buying power and may force you to close existing positions.
+It’s not necessarily the “in the money” positions that cause option sellers to lose money, but more so the volatility expansion, and the correlation risk, that causes an increase in option prices which will reduce your buying power and may force you to close existing positions.

 This is why you must ensure that you always have excess buying power, so that you do not have to close out positions at the most inopportune time.

-I would also recommend trading strikes that are further out of the money while also trading underlyings that have strong brands like Amazon or Apple (or even stocks that are resistant to a recession like Dollar General).
+I also prefer to trade strikes that are further out of the money while also trading underlyings that have strong brands like Amazon or Apple (or even stocks that are resistant to a recession like Dollar General).

 Trade options on indices or futures, like SPY, SPX or /ES, is also a good choice since there tends to be less volatility in indices.